HartChrisT/Covid_Comorbidities/README.md

 SKLearn, Pandas & J'upyter Notebook are the ML technologies we'll be using to create a classifier.
 Our training and testing setup is ___.

 ## Dashboard
-Tableau will be the primary technology used for our dashboard, this way we can create an interractive and visually appealing presentation.
+Tableau will be the primary technology we intend to use to create an interactive and visually appealing dashboard.